ALTIANT Global Luxury AND ASSET MANAGEMENT (GLAM) MONITOR

 “How knowledgeable do you think you are about topics related to the stock market?”

-Self-claimed stock market knowledge has historically shown little quarterly variation in our study, hovering around the 75-80% mark.
-In Q2 this stood at 76% of respondents who said that they are either very or somewhat knowledgeable, albeit with only 20% falling into the top box.
+Self-claimed stock market knowledge has historically shown little quarterly variation in the tracker, hovering around the 75-80% mark.
+In Q3 this remained flat, with 76% of respondents saying that they are either very or somewhat knowledgeable, albeit with only 21% falling into the top box.
 Women and Europeans continue to be the least likely groups to state that they are knowledgeable as per this quarter’s data.
-21% feel that they have very little stock market knowledge, while only 3% say they have no knowledge at all.
-Women remain much more likely than men to profess having little or no comprehension of the stock market (31% vs 17%).
+20% feel that they have very little stock market knowledge, while only 4% say they have no knowledge at all.
+Women remain much more likely than men to profess having little or no comprehension of the stock market (34% vs 16%).

 Back to Top